webuum/webuum-docs/docs/docs/command.md

 - The value is passed under `event.source.value`
 - Arrays and Objects must be valid JSON
 - You can still access the triggering element via `event.source`

-> For working with additional values or element state, consider using the [Props](/docs/props) feature.
+- For working with additional values or element state, consider using the [Props](/docs/props) feature.

 ## When to use addEventListener instead of command
 The command attribute only works on native `<button>` elements and only for the `command` (click) event.
 If you want to handle other event types (such as `input`, `change`, `keydown`, etc.), you must use `addEventListener`.

 This also applies when you want to listen to events on other elements like `<input>`, `<select>`, or custom internal parts of your component.

+Rather than creating new declarative APIs for each event type in HTML, we chose to use the native event system to keep the HTML clean and simple.

 ### Example